dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/detail-panel-with-included-composite-edit-mode.png

-When you save the details, the detail panel hides the empty fields.
+When you save the details, the Detail Panel hides the empty fields.

 .. image:: _static/detail-panel-with-included-composite.png